oliviervroom/realestate_predictor/Backend/inal-cs682/README.md

 - `src/utils/data_loader.py` loads the data into the model

 - `train.py` is the training script
+- `predict.py` contains functionality to make a price prediction for an individual property.

 - `requirements.txt` has all of the required tools and package versions